 The tunnel is a good place to stop and have a snooze in private.

-Makes a crinkling sound like a paper bag noise when the cat runs through.
+Makes a crinkling noise like a paper bag when the cat runs through.

 Springs back into shape after some serious pouncing.